-HOUSE BILL 24 ENCOURAGES DISCRIMINATION, HARMS CHILDREN AND FAMILIES placement agencies and workers to discriminate with taxpayer dollars and put their religious beliefs ahead of the best interests of children.
+HOUSE BILL 3859 ENCOURAGES DISCRIMINATION, HARMS CHILDREN AND FAMILIES

+House Bill 3859 would create a broad license to discriminate in the placement of children in state care, allowing child-placement agencies and workers to discriminate with taxpayer dollars and put their religious beliefs ahead of the best interests of children.
 Allowing agencies to flatly refuse to consider well-qualified prospective families-and to still receive government funding-violates basic principles of child welfare and allows taxpayer dollars to be used to discriminate.